WehrWolff/babel/BUILD_INSTRUCTIONS.md

 ## Running the Tests

 When using `conan create`, unit tests are automatically run, eliminating the need for manual testing (e.g., with `ctest`).
+Conan also validates the package for production use, ensuring correct installation, dependency configuration, and consistent behavior across platforms.
 If you're not using `conan create`, you can run the tests manually with the `ctest` command, which is part of the CMake toolset and is used to manage and run tests for CMake-based projects.
 It's a powerful tool that allows you to specify which tests to run, control the verbosity of the output, and even run tests in parallel.

 - **Running All Tests:** To run all the tests in your test suite, you simply use the `ctest` command.